CREATING FRAMES THAT FIT SINCE 1970

 - Suitability for your lens requirements

-To assist in finding the right fit for you, we have identified our frames as European Fit, Asian Fit and African Fit.
+To assist in finding the right fit for you, we have identified our frames as European Fit, Asian Fit, African Fit and Alpha Fit (for children).

 All are designed to meet the fit and comfort requirements for a world of spectacle wearers.